Self-dualities and Galois symmetries in Feynman integrals: Conclusions

 \section{Conclusions}

-In this paper we studied the structure of the differential equation for a family of Feynman integrals.
-We showed that often the connection matrix $A$ has additional symmetries, which can be made manifest by a redefinition of the master integrals through a constant $\mathrm{GL}(\NF,{\mathbb C})$-transformation.
+In this paper we studied the structure of the differential equation for families of Feynman integrals.
+We showed that often the connection matrix $A$ has additional symmetries, which can be realised by a redefinition of the master integrals through a constant $\mathrm{GL}(\NF,{\mathbb C})$-transfor\-ma\-tion.
 The symmetries we studied were self-duality and Galois symmetry.
 Self-duality is the statement that blocks on the diagonal are symmetric with respect to the anti-diagonal.
 In all examples we presented we were able to find a transformation which achieves self-duality.

 In addition to self-duality there can be Galois symmetries present.
 Galois symmetry relates two master integrals through the action of a Galois group: $I_2=\sigma(I_1)$.
 Galois symmetries can be expected in sectors where the definition of the master integrals for an $\eps$-factorised differential equation involves square roots.
 Surprisingly, also sectors not related to any square root with dependence on the kinematic variables may exhibit Galois symmetries.
 The requirement of self-duality can introduce constant square roots like $\sqrt{3}$ and the Galois symmetry in the latter case is the conjugation $\sqrt{3} \rightarrow - \sqrt{3}$.
 Galois symmetries may or may not exist on top of self-duality.
 We presented many examples with Galois symmetries, but we also pointed out two examples, where there is no Galois symmetry on top of self-duality: These were the examples of the two-loop planar massless double-box integral and the two-loop equal-mass sunrise integral.
 In the former case we showed that we still have a limit Galois symmetry on top of self-duality.
 In the latter case we do not expect Galois symmetries, as Galois symmetries cannot relate quantities of different modular weight.
+To the other extreme, we also find examples in which a Galois symmetry can be realised in a number of different ways.
+Moreover, there exist cases with symmetries involving arbitrary roots, including perfect squares.
+Thus the presence of Galois symmetry is not necessarily linked with a specific or even any field extension (see also the discussion in section~\ref{sect:rationalisation}).